 - Challenge of Storage Access

-It is important for individuals evaluating DaaS-enabled offerings that extend eDiscovery capability to remote users to fully evaluate not only for the eDiscovery capability the offerings enable but also for the potential challenges they may introduce.
+It is important for individuals evaluating DaaS-enabled offerings that extend eDiscovery capability to remote users to fully evaluate not only for the eDiscovery capability the offerings enable but also evaluate for the potential challenges they may introduce.

 Benefits of DaaS [5,6]

 Key benefits as shared by organizations and commentators on DaaS include:

 While the total cost of ownership of DaaS offerings can vary from being higher than that of on-premise VDI to being substantially less expensive based on reduced CAPEX and lower operating costs, the benefits of DaaS make it an increasingly attractive option for eDiscovery providers seeking to extend and enhance the capability of their platforms for remote users.